AsciiDoc Syntax Quick Reference

 === I'm an independent heading!

-This paragraph is it's sibling, not it's child.
+This paragraph is its sibling, not its child.

 View result of Example 24